Assia-Jalidy/Assia-Jalidy/README.md

 ## 💼 Professional Profile

 I started my journey in data through multiple internships that gave me hands-on experience across analytics, machine learning, and business insights.
-I then transitioned into my first professional role a 6 month CDD as a **Data Analyst** — where I worked on real-world datasets, built dashboards, and helped turn data into smart decisions.
+I then transitioned into my first professional role a 6 month CDD as a Data Analyst where I worked on real-world datasets, built dashboards, and helped turn data into smart decisions.

 Today, I’m building my path as a Data Scientist, with a passion for solving real problems through data and AI.